timlichen/Lectures/Web_Fundamentals/week2day3.md

 </details><br>

 <details>
-  <summary>How else could the DOM differ from out HTML?
+  <summary>How else could the DOM differ from our HTML?
 (Hint: what have we been learning this week)</summary>
   It can contain HTML generated from JavaScript.
 </details>